Frequently Asked Questions

 Do I need a 5.1 mix?
 Do I need a stereo mix?
 What about Atmos?

 Will your project be shown in a theater?
 If yes, you need a 5.1 mix.
-In a theater, you want most of the dialogue to come from the center of the screen, not the sides, and this is accomplished by doing a 5.1 mix.
+In a theater, you want most of the dialogue to come from the center of the screen, not the sides, and this is accomplished with 5.1 mix.
 Plus, you get added sonic depth from the sides, surrounds, and LFE.
 Streaming services, Blu-Ray and DVD can also playback 5.1 audio, so you want it for those applications as well.
 Any 5.1 project will also get a stereo mix.
 The stereo mix is suitable for putting your project on the web or playback on any 2-speaker setup.
 Dolby Atmos is an immersive audio format that incorporates speakers mounted in the ceiling, as well as object-based panning.
 For larger projects, we can mix in Atmos at Soundcrafter.

 What levels do you mix to?